© Crown copyright 2017

 The ministerial board have agreed that ODA activity of the Fund should focus on countries and sectors where development potential and the interest to the UK are the highest.
 The ministerial board has asked UK government departments to consider multi-year work in sectors including: financial services, insurance, business services, infrastructure, energy (to include extractives, renewable, low carbon and climate), environmental industries, healthcare, education and other potential high impact sectors.

 Sectors and countries will continue to be kept under regular review over the duration of the Fund.

 6. Our partners

-We will continue to work with a range of existing partners in the UK and in-country, including business, NGOs and international organisations, such as the World Bank, WTO and OECD, and new partners who have particular technical or sectoral expertise.
+We will continue to work with a range of existing partners in the UK and in-country, including business, NGOs and international organisations, such as the World Bank, WTO and OECD, and new partners who have particular technical or sector expertise.
 We will maintain and develop partnerships with expert organisations as well as partnering the private sector, directly in accordance with government procurement rules, where this will help harness specialist expertise, extend reach and influence complementary financing.